davepinch/pinchy.cc/content/camera-roll/2025/06/2025-06-14/3-Counter-protester_at_No_Kings_protest_in_Seattle.jpg.md

 title: "Counter-protester at No Kings protest in Seattle.jpg (Wikimedia Commons)"
 author: David Pinch
 counter-protester: unknown
-counter-protester of: No Kings protest
+counter-protester of: No Kings protests
 description: >-
   I saw this person while marching down Pine Street during the June 14, 2025 "No Kings" protest in Seattle, Washington.
 He is holding a black sign with four lines in white: "Seattle Stand Down / King is Right Here / You Will Never / Take Our Crown".
 He wore a mask and refused to answer any questions.
 license: CC0 1.0